 “Moon Shadow” is the second album of trio Labelle from 1971.
 Patti LaBelle, Nona Hendryx and Sarah Dash sings the nine-minute title song “Moon Shadow” from Cat Stevens.
 On the mix a version of the “The Funk Scene” compilation.
 A highlight of the mix!

-Recorded in Philadelphia in 1969, The Deirdre Wilson Tabac’s album is a beautiful blend of funk, jazz and soulful pop.
+Recorded in Philadelphia in 1969, The Deirdre Wilson Tabac’s album is a good blend of funk, jazz and soulful pop.
 Possessing the complex grooves, thrilling breaks and ethereal weirdness.
 They put some hot funk into Lennon/McCartney composition “Get Back”.

 Linda Lyndell, a white singer who had been a support act with James Brown and Ike & Tina Turner and then recommended to Stax Records by Otis Redding, recorded “What a Man”.
 The song was essentially improvised by Lyndell.
 The record came to the attention of white supremacists in the Ku Klux Klan, who threatened Lyndell for associating with black musicians, as a result, she largely withdrew from the music business for the next 25 years!